bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 3. **Harder to Clean Up System-wide Dependencies**

     - While project dependencies are isolated, the underlying language runtime (Ruby or Python) still comes from the host system.
-Note that the all the versions of the interpreter (Ruby, Python or Node.js) are still installed globally on your system, the virtual environments simply make one version active and hide the others for that specific environment.
+Note that all the versions of the interpreter (Ruby, Python, or Node.js) are still installed globally on your system; the virtual environments simply make one version active and hide the others for that specific environment.
     - You also have to be very diligent about maintaining the virtual environment of each project and create one for each new project.
-When you copy and paste a command from a Google or some AI tool session you might accidentally install the package or tool in the global or system-wide configuration.
+When you copy and paste a command from a Google or some AI tool session, you might accidentally install the package or tool in the global or system-wide configuration.

 4. **Limited to Language-Specific Dependencies**

-    - You can't isolate other components you need such as PostgreSQL, Redis, NGINX, etc., like Docker or a Virtual Machine can.
+    - You can't isolate other components you need, such as PostgreSQL, Redis, NGINX, etc., as Docker or a Virtual Machine can.

 ### Most Used Virtual Environments by Language